devchallenges-io/curriculum/2-responsive-web/1-html-css/2-html-cheatsheet.md

 2. Detailed explanations on how each tag works
 3. Practical examples showing proper usage

-By providing these insights, this HTML cheat sheet goes beyond a simple list and becomes a useful resource that improves HTML document creation, reinforces best practices, and enhances the quality of web development projects.

 ### **Role of HTML Elements**

 Every piece of content on a web page is wrapped in _HTML elements_, which are defined by tags.
 These tags tell web browsers how to display the content.
 For example, `<p>` tags indicate paragraphs, while `<h1>` to `<h6>` tags define headings from most to least important.